oc-2021-2022/caoc-react-lib/README.md

 There are 3 hooks available: useSort, useSearch, usePagination.

 You can use them at the same time or only the one you need.
-You can add hooks inside `useTable` like this
+You can add hooks inside `useTable` like this.

 ```ts
   const {